Key takeaways

 Are currently pregnant or breastfeeding

-The US Food and Drug Administration (FDA) has issued a “black box” warning for Ozempic, which appears in the insert for the medication.
+The FDA has issued a “black box” warning for Ozempic, which appears in the medication's insert.
 This is the most serious advisory they issue for a medication.
-Animal studies have found that Ozempic increases the risk of thyroid tumors in humans.
-While it is not known if it has the same effect in humans, people with a personal or family history of thyroid cancer or who have multiple endocrine neoplasia syndrome type 2 should not use Ozempic.
+Animal studies have found that Ozempic increases the risk of thyroid tumors in rodents.
+While it is not known if it has the same effect in humans, people with a personal or family history of thyroid cancer or who have multiple endocrine neoplasia syndrome type 2 (MEN2) should not use Ozempic.

 When to see a healthcare provider